tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 └── index.md       # or index.html
 ```

-where `TestWebsite` is the title of the website folder.
+where `TestWebsite` is the name of the website folder.
-Let's go over what these different files do.
+In the rest of this page we go over what the different files and folders do.

+\tip{
-Paths on this page are all meant relative to the website folder so for instance if
+  Paths on this page (and generally, in these docs) are all meant relative to the website folder.
-we talk about `foo/bar.md` it's located at `TestWebsite/foo/bar.md`.
+  So for instance if we talk about `foo/bar.md` it's located at `TestWebsite/foo/bar.md`.
+}

 ### Index file